Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 .. note::

    Parts of the configuration depend on your operating system.
-I tried to provide advice for Ubuntu, Fedora and Arch Linux.
+I tried to provide advice for Ubuntu, Fedora, CentOS and Arch Linux.
 If you experience any issues, in particular with plugins, please consult the documentation.

 We need to write a configuration file for uWSGI and nginx.